niksmac/node-easyimage/README.md

-	x - x offset for cropping, defaults to 0 y - y offset for cropping, defaults to 0 quality - quality of processed image, 1 to 100 gravity - crop position [NorthWest | North | NorthEast | West | Center | East | SouthWest | South | SouthEast], defaults to Center
-	fill - fill area flag, image is resized to completely fill the target crop dimensions, defaults to false
+	x - x offset for cropping, defaults to 0 y - y offset for cropping, defaults to 0 quality - quality of processed image, 1 to 100 contrast - Enhance or reduce the image contrast, default is nochange. gravity - crop position [NorthWest | North | NorthEast | West | Center | East | SouthWest | South | SouthEast], defaults to Center fill - fill area flag, image is resized to completely fill the target crop dimensions, defaults to false